wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 24 Daring these circumstances, it happened that the brave M' Arthur, who had remained at the strong hold of Detroit, to defend it,

-25 Moved his army towards Burlington Heights, and went more than an hundred miles into the province cf Canada.
+25 Moved his army towards Burlington Heights, and went more than an hundred miles into the province of Canada.

 26 And the men of Columbia that went with him were valiant men. from the states of Kentucky and Ohio in number about eight hundred.